Experience the Best of Orleans, Eastham, and Wellfleet, Massachusetts after Labor Day

 Fast-Food Done Slow

-I’m a little skeptical of giant neon signs that call attention to themselves but we enter a hole-in-the-wall fish and chips landmark called Sir Crickets anyway.
-Hey, if it’s good enough for high marks from Fodor’s, Zagat’s, Travel + Leisure and Food & Wine.
+I’m skeptical of giant neon signs that call attention to themselves.
+Still, we enter a hole-in-the-wall fish and chips landmark called Sir Crickets.

-The small pub hasn’t any available tables but this is October, off-season and civil, so the wait for a clean seat doesn’t take long.
-We’re struck with indecision at the vast menu.
-Mom is anxious for the works and orders the Fisherman’s platter: clams, scallops, oysters, ship, calamari and more oysters, all fried to a golden brown and piled high.
+The small pub hasn’t any available tables but this is October, off-season and civil, so the wait is short.
+Mom is anxious for the works and orders the Fisherman’s platter fried to a golden brown and piled high.

 Nostalgia on the Inner Bay